 Symptoms of secondary cancer in the liver

-Symptoms of secondary liver cancer (liver metastases) can include: loss of appetite, weight loss, feeling sick, tiredness, aching and high temperature.
+Possible symptoms of secondary liver cancer include loss of appetite, weight loss, feeling sick, tiredness, aching, and a high temperature.

-Symptoms of secondary liver cancer can include: loss of appetite, weight loss, feeling sick and tiredness.
-Secondary cancer in the liver may not cause any symptoms for a long time.
+Secondary liver cancer may not cause any symptoms for a long time.
 It may only be found during routine tests.

 Possible symptoms include: